BIO330 Microbial Ecology and Physiology

 The course is based on lectures on selected topics, literature seminars and group discussions related to the curriculum.
 The lectures cover the most central topics in the textbook.
 The course also contains exercises in reading scientific literature, which prepare the students for writing their Master´s or PhD thesis.
 Primary scientific articles are used for the literature seminars.
 The students are to comment on these and discuss them in plenary.
 Each student is also required to deliver a written report on an article discussed during the seminars.

 Lectures on the central parts of the textbook as well as certain additional literature.Colloquia where study questions related to the curriculum are discussed.Seminars that take primary scientific articles as their point of departure.
+We start with an oral presentation of the article(s) by one of the students.
 Students participate actively in the discussions in these seminars.Individual assignment: To write a summary of one of the articles discussed during the seminars.

 The teachers take part in the seminars and are available during the study groups.
 The teachers can also be contacted via e-mail.
 Canvas is used for discussions and questions outside of the study group and seminar/lecture hours.